ESALP/ESALP-1/README.md

 Project Goals:

-+ No C environment
-..+ ESALP will be written in rust and assembler
++ No C environment, ESALP will be written in Rust and Assembler
 + Flexibility
 + More to come